Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # DDRM-Level-Editor-v0.3
 Benjamin Sullivan junior year semester 1 Programming Studio project

+## Wed Nov.
+5
+- I have been attempting to make the note class be able to be clicked and dragged around, but things have been breaking
+- I will revert to a previous version of the code and try again

 ## Wed Oct.
 29
 - Each note is now an object of the "note" class